roam-qgis/Roam-docs/docs/admin-guide/Qt-Designer-widgets.md

-This document outlines the Qt Designer widgets that match the control types in Roam
+This document outlines the Qt Designer widgets that match the control types in Roam if using

 Designer widgets should have the objectName = fieldname Labels should have objectName = fieldname_label